MyLife-Services/mylife-maht/README.md

 - Jared: get Connected with ecosystem and account
 	- ask him to tune pipeline

+##### `20230417`

+- class definitions
+- db storage
+	- chatSnippet
+	- chatExchange (is there really a need for snippets? benefit would be that metadata would be at root level of document for queies... might as well start that way!)
+- db retrieval
+	- chat *in process*
+	- member corechat

 ##### `20230416`

 - JSON Schema -> Class in Globals